iamakashjha/iamakashjha/README.md

 You are welcome to my GitHub profile.

 I'm an aspiring data science professional dedicated to leveraging data to drive business decisions and solve complex problems.
 With hands-on experience across various data-driven projects, I specialize in everything from data cleaning and preprocessing to building predictive models and conducting exploratory data analysis.
-I've completed a Master of Computer Application (MCA) from RGPV University Bhopal and I am currently pursuing a Post Graduate Diploma in Data Science from the International Institute of Data Science and Technology.
+I've completed a Master of Computer Application (MCA) from RGPV University Bhopal.